kai-vu/site/theses/index.md

 We offer multiple projects under the umbrella of information extraction with varying foci.
 Information extraction focuses on generating structured data from unstructured inputs in an automated manner.
 The input as well as the output can vary based on the application or end usage of the extracted data.
 - **Automated Processing of Scholarly Data**: *(Ilaria)* The goal of this project is to support the automatisation of processing the <a href="http://ceur-ws.org">CEUR-WS proceedings</a> data.
 For a BSc thesis, the objective is to extract an ontology of CEUR knowledge.
 For a MSc thesis, this would be extended with analysing abstracts or creating an interface for data input and knowledge graph population.
-- **Making social history research papers machine interpretable**: (*Lise*) The goal of this project is to see if we can partially automate or support the construction of knowledge graph on social history hypotheses from the literature.
-Here is a more detailed <a href="LS_sochist">description</a>.
+- **Making research papers machine interpretable**: (*Lise*) The goal of this project is to see if we can partially automate or support the construction of knowledge graph on hypotheses from the literature.
+Here is a more detailed <a href="LS_SciKG">description</a>.
 - **Information extraction from Structured lists** (BSc, *Benno*): Many different kinds of documents contain lists because they are a simiple way of enumerating several related items.
 We want to investigate ways of extracting the information from the lists and retaining the inherent relationship between list items.
 - **Higher-arty Relation Extraction with Qualifiers** (MSc, *Benno*): This projects aims to inverstigate new techniques for extracting complex statements with meta-information from text.
 The goal is to leverage ontology/schema-level information about types, relations, and meta-relations to overcome the incompleteness problem.
 More information can be found <a href="BK_relextract">here</a>.
 - **Multilingual Travel Knowledge Extraction** (MSc, *Benno*): In this project, we want to explore approaches for linking geographical location and inforamtion together within the applciation of travel.
 More details are given <a href="BK_travel">here</a>.